 - If you have restrictions preventing you from registering, you will not be able to get on a Waitlist.
 Follow the protocol to obtain your Special Approvals by contacting the department who runs the course.
-If the department approves and enters your override online, you may Waitlist for the course, and will be able to register if your seat opens up.
+If the department approves and enters your override online, you may Waitlist for the course, and will be able to register if a spot/seat opens up.

 - If you add yourself to a Waitlist be sure to check your FIT Email every day, or you may lose your spot.

 - If you lose your spot on a Waitlist, or intentionally drop your spot, you can get back on that waitlist, but keep in mind you may then be lower priority on the queue.

 - Waitlisting will NOT give you an error if you try to add a course that has a time conflict with another course for which you've already registered, so be mindful of your schedule when choosing a course to Waitlist.